ghc-proposals/ghc-proposals/proposals/0725-qualified-numerics.rst

 .. sectnum::
 .. contents::

-This proposal proposes extending ``-XQualifiedDo`` to literal numbers, to enable more ergonomic and typesafe API's.
-Another way to view this proposal would be extending ``-XRebindableSyntax`` to literal numbers, but only within a local scope.
+This proposal proposes replicating ``-XQualifiedDo`` for literal numbers, to enable more ergonomic and typesafe API's.
+Another way to view this proposal would be replicating ``-XRebindableSyntax`` for literal numbers, but only within a local scope.

 See also: